Kennel Cough In Your Dog

 Bacteria Associated With Kennel Cough:

-Bordetella b. is not that particular which species it inhabits.
-Besides dogs; cats, ferrets, guinea pigs and rabbits carry the organism and occasionally suffer its ill effects (ref) On rarer occasion, elderly and immunosuppressed humans are susceptible to its pathology as well. (ref) The location of choice for Bordetella is adjacent to the cilia that line your dog’s larger lung passages (the trachea & bronchi) (ref) These cilia are the “brooms” that are constantly sweeping inhaled debris, dust, mucus and bacteria forward and out of your dog’s lungs.
+Bordetella bronchiseptica is not that particular which species it inhabits.
+Besides dogs; cats, ferrets, guinea pigs and rabbits carry the organism and occasionally suffer from the bacteria’s ability to produce respiratory symptoms.
+On rarer occasion, elderly and immunosuppressed humans are susceptible to its pathology as well. ( read here ) The location of choice for Bordetella is adjacent to the respiratory cilia that line your dog’s larger lung passages (the trachea & bronchi).
+These cilia are the “brooms” that are constantly sweeping inhaled debris, dust, mucus and bacteria forward and out of your dog’s lungs.
 The plentiful mucus that the dog’s respirator system naturally secretes traps invading organisms and that, along with its immune system, normally limit the organism’s ability to do damage.
 Under conditions of stress, the bordetella bacteria could, perhaps, act alone to cause kennel cough.
 But with the list of secondary players increasing year by year, that has not been adequately established.
 On occasion, bordetella is isolated from severe pneumonia in dogs or from the lungs of puppies that have inhaled milk (aspiration pneumonia).
-The importance of its role in those situations also remains unclear. (ref1, ref2)
+The importance of its role in those situations also remains unclear.

 Mycoplasma (sometimes called mollicutes) are an extremely small variety of bacteria.
 Many different species of mycoplasma have been isolated from dogs – some of which showed respiratory tract issues and some dogs that did not.
-When mycoplasma are searched for, suspicion often falls on Mycoplasma cynos because it is a common resident in coughing dogs. (ref) But as with bordetella, healthy dogs often carry it too. (ref1, ref2)
+When mycoplasma are searched for, suspicion often falls on Mycoplasma cynos because it is a common resident of coughing dogs.
+But as with bordetella, healthy dogs often carry it too. ( read here & here) Although some antibiotics inhibit mycoplasma, they are quite difficult to totally eliminate. ( read here )

 Other bacteria, such as Streptococcus zooepidemicus, Pseudomonas, E. coli, and Klebsiella have also been isolated from the respiratory tract of dogs with infectious coughs.

-Another bacterial group, the Chlamydophila, are occasionally isolated from coughing dogs as well. (ref) Chlamydophila and chlamydia are not currently the same thing – although there are still quite a few microbiologists like me grumbling about that.
+Another bacterial group, the Chlamydophila, are occasionally isolated from coughing dogs as well. ( read here ) Chlamydophila and chlamydia are not currently the same thing – although there are still quite a few microbiologists like me grumbling about that.

 The Viruses Associated With Kennel Cough Adenovirus CAV-2